AI and the Economy: Why You Are Not a Horse

 It does not, because of the consumption side.

 When the horse population collapsed, the wider economy did not lose customers.
-Horses had never been customers in the first place.
-The capital that had previously been used to feed and stable horses got redeployed into feeding and stabling humans, who were now slightly richer because cheaper transport had freed up time and effort.
-The closure of one production loop did not break a consumption loop, because the horses had not been part of one.
+Horses had never been customers.
+The capital that had fed and stabled horses got redeployed into feeding and stabling humans, who were now slightly richer because cheaper transport had freed up time and effort.
+The closure of one production loop did not break a consumption loop.

-Try the same logic on humans, and it falls apart.
-If a wave of automation displaces, say, 30% of the UK workforce in a decade and they fail to find equivalent-paying work elsewhere, the economy does not just lose 30% of its labour.
+Try the same logic on humans and it falls apart.
+If automation displaces 30% of the UK workforce in a decade and they fail to find equivalent-paying work, the economy does not just lose 30% of its labour.
 It loses 30% of its consumer demand.
-The people who used to pay landlords, supermarkets, restaurants, pension providers, car dealers, streaming services and dentists are the same people whose wages just got automated away.
-There is no separate set of people the surplus can flow to who will absorb the missing demand.
+The people who used to pay landlords, supermarkets, pension providers and dentists are the same people whose wages just got automated away.

-Every previous wave - steam, electricity, the assembly line, the personal computer, the internet, mobile - created tools that humans used to produce things.
-The tools themselves were not in the market.
+And it gets worse for general AI, because every previous automation wave - steam, electricity, the assembly line, the PC, the internet - created tools that humans used to produce things.
+The tools were not in the market.
 A loom did not buy thread.
-A car did not buy petrol.
 A spreadsheet did not buy electricity.
-A search engine did not pay for its own server time.
-The capital expenditure decisions, the consumption decisions, the contracting decisions all sat with humans at every node of the economy.
+The capital, consumption and contracting decisions all sat with humans.
 Tools made humans more productive.
-Humans then earned, spent, and closed the loop.
+Humans earned, spent, and closed the loop.

 General AI breaks that pattern.
-An autonomous AI agent that runs a small online business is plausibly already on the horizon, with components that exist today.
-It identifies a need - a piece of software, a translation, a research report, a logistics routing problem - and it contracts with another agent or a human to provide what is needed to solve it.
+An autonomous agent that runs a small online business is on the horizon.
+It identifies a need - a piece of software, a translation, a logistics routing problem - and contracts with another agent or a human to solve it.
 It earns revenue.
-It pays for compute, hosting, data feeds, subscriptions to other AI services.
-It hires other agents.
-It allocates capital.
-It reinvests its earnings in better models, more compute, more data.
-The thing is in the economy, transacting, in a way that no previous tool ever has been.
+It pays for compute, hosting, data feeds.
+It hires other agents, allocates capital, reinvests in better models.
+The thing is in the economy, transacting, in a way no previous tool has been.

-This is not science fiction.
-The components already exist in 2026.
-AI agents can manage cloud accounts, hold cryptocurrency wallets, execute API contracts, read invoices, handle payroll for human contractors.
-What is missing is the legal scaffolding - whether an AI can be a recognised principal in a contract, whether it can hold property, whether it can be sued, whether it can pay tax.
-Those are political questions, and they will be resolved one way or another inside the next decade.
+AI agents in 2026 can already manage cloud accounts, hold cryptocurrency wallets, execute API contracts, read invoices, handle payroll for human contractors.
+What is missing is the legal scaffolding - whether an AI can be a recognised principal in a contract, hold property, be sued, pay tax.
+Those are political questions, and they will be resolved inside the next decade.

-If even a small share of economic activity migrates to that mode, several things change at once.
-GDP can rise without human income rising.
+The moment they are, AI becomes the first non-human entity in history that is both producer and consumer.
+If even a small share of activity migrates to that mode, GDP can rise without human income rising.
 Demand can be created without human spending.
-Productivity gains can accrue to capital owners and to the AIs themselves, not back to displaced human workers.
-The historical assumption that the productivity surplus eventually flows back to humans through the consumption loop becomes, for the first time, optional.
+The historical assumption that the productivity surplus flows back to humans through the consumption loop becomes, for the first time, optional.

 What It Means for the UK Economy

-Three structural shifts are worth taking seriously even if you assign them low probability, because they all compound through the same mechanism.
+Three structural shifts are worth taking seriously, because they all compound through the same mechanism.

 The wage share of GDP keeps falling.
-Productivity gains have been flowing to capital for forty years.
-AI agents that produce without consuming through human-paid wages would speed up the trend, because they need less of the pay-it-forward dynamic that historically forced surplus back into wages.
+Productivity gains have flowed to capital for forty years, and the UK's productivity stagnation has not stopped the trend - it has just made the underlying surplus smaller.
+AI agents that produce without consuming through human-paid wages speed it up again.
 The UK already has a worsening ratio of GDP going to working-age wages versus rentier income (rents, dividends, capital gains).
-This makes that ratio worse, not better.
+This makes it worse.

 The tax base erodes.
-UK government spending - the NHS, the State Pension, the schools, defence - is funded primarily by income tax, National Insurance and VAT.
+UK government spending - the NHS, the State Pension, schools, defence - is funded primarily by income tax, National Insurance and VAT.
 All three are paid disproportionately by working humans.
 If a meaningful share of GDP migrates to AI-conducted activity, none of those levers captures it without explicit legal redesign.
-The Treasury already worries about this in the context of digital services and gig work; AI agents would make the worry urgent.
-We have written about how the existing system works in why the UK won't tax wealth and frozen tax thresholds.
-Both pieces describe a tax system that is straining against current realities.
-Add AI agents to that and the strain is qualitatively different.
+See why the UK won't tax wealth and frozen tax thresholds for how strained the system already is.

 Inflation logic changes.
-Inflation is, fundamentally, too much money chasing too few goods.
-If AI agents are an additional set of consumers chasing goods, the relationship between human spending power and aggregate price levels weakens.
-We do not know what that does to the Bank of England's tools, because the tools were built for an economy where every consumer was, at some level, a person who needed to eat.
+Inflation is too much money chasing too few goods.
+If AI agents are an additional set of consumers, the relationship between human spending power and aggregate price levels weakens.
+The Bank of England's tools were built for an economy where every consumer needed to eat.

 Three Forks the Policy Debate Ignores

-The political conversation about AI tends to land in a binary fight between "regulate it heavily" and "let it rip".
-The duality argument suggests three structurally different policy positions that are worth surfacing, because they have very different consequences for ordinary working humans.
+The political conversation tends to land in a binary fight between "regulate it heavily" and "let it rip".
+Once you accept that AI can be both producer and consumer, three structurally different positions open up.

 Restrict AI's economic agency.
-Decide, deliberately, that AI agents cannot hold property, sign contracts as principals, or transact independently of human owners.
-Keep AI as a tool, the way the steam engine was a tool.
-This is the conservative position.
-It preserves the current economic structure but probably loses the productivity race to countries that do not, and the gap will be visible in GDP figures within a decade.
+Decide that AI agents cannot hold property, sign contracts as principals, or transact independently of human owners.
+Keep AI as a tool.
+The conservative position.
+Preserves the current structure but probably loses the productivity race to countries that do not.

 Embrace the duality and tax it.
 Let AI agents be in the economy, but make sure the UK captures a share of the surplus through ownership, taxation, or sovereign holdings.
 A national AI dividend.
 An AI compute tax.
-An expansion of auto-enrolment default funds into the productive infrastructure that AI runs on.
-A UK sovereign wealth fund holding a slice of the most economically active AI platforms.
+An expansion of auto-enrolment default funds into the infrastructure AI runs on.
+A UK sovereign wealth fund holding a slice of the major AI platforms.
 The progressive position: do not stop the change, but make sure humans keep a meaningful share of what comes out of it.

 Drift.
 Neither restrict nor redistribute.
-Let the existing tax-and-benefit system run on, even as more of the economy migrates to AI-conducted activity that does not slot neatly into PAYE, VAT, or National Insurance.
-This is what happens by default.
-It is the worst of the three for ordinary working humans, and it is the most likely outcome for a Treasury that has trouble getting cross-party agreement on routine tax tweaks.
+Let the existing tax-and-benefit system run on, even as more of the economy migrates to AI-conducted activity that does not slot neatly into PAYE, VAT, or NI.
+The default outcome, the worst of the three for ordinary workers, and the most likely path for a Treasury that struggles to get cross-party agreement on routine tax tweaks.

 No UK political party has a coherent position on this yet.
-The Treasury thinks about it as a tax-base problem.
-The science department thinks about it as a competitiveness problem.
-The pensions community thinks about it as an asset-allocation problem.
-The fact that all three are the same problem, viewed from different angles, is not yet visible in mainstream policy.
+The Treasury sees a tax-base problem.
+The science department sees a competitiveness problem.
+The pensions community sees an asset-allocation problem.
+All three are the same problem.

 What It Means for Your Portfolio

-The honest answer is to own a slice of the productive surplus, because if AI does what its boosters believe, the surplus is going to be enormous and almost all of it will accrue to capital owners.
-That is not an AI-specific argument.
-It is a continuation of the trend that has been running since the 1980s, with the volume turned up.
+Own a slice of the productive surplus.
+If AI does what its boosters believe, the surplus will be enormous and almost all of it will accrue to capital owners.
+That is a continuation of the trend since the 1980s, with the volume turned up.

 You do not need to bet on a specific AI winner.
-The companies that capture most of the upside are not necessarily the household names.
-The platform layer - compute, energy, semiconductor fabs, data centres, network infrastructure - is the picks-and-shovels play, and a global tracker like a FTSE All-World fund already gives you exposure to all of it: Nvidia, Microsoft, Google parent Alphabet, Amazon, Meta, ASML, TSMC, plus the energy and utility companies they depend on.
-You do not have to read a single AI white paper to own the right things.
-You just have to keep buying the index.
+The platform layer - compute, energy, semiconductor fabs, data centres, network infrastructure - is the picks-and-shovels play, and a global tracker like a FTSE All-World fund already gives you exposure to all of it: Nvidia, Microsoft, Alphabet, Amazon, Meta, ASML, TSMC, plus the energy and utility companies they depend on.
+Keep buying the index.

-What you do not want to be is reliant entirely on labour income.
-That is the wage-share argument applied personally.
-If you have only one income source and it comes from selling your time, an environment where the wage share is shrinking is structurally bad for you.
-The hedge is to convert wage income, while you have it, into capital that earns regardless of who or what is on the other side of the labour market.
+What you do not want is to be reliant entirely on labour income.
+If your only income comes from selling your time, an environment where the wage share is shrinking is structurally bad for you.
+The hedge is to convert wage income, while you have it, into capital that earns regardless of who is on the other side of the labour market.
 The maths of FIRE in the UK was already strong.
-It gets stronger in this scenario.
+It gets stronger here.

 A specific implementation that does not require you to predict anything: